 After 10 years of continuous growth, the GFI Group changes its name and identity to mark its entry into a new era.
 Its CEO Vincent Rouaix confirms the maturity of the group and its reputation as a challenger and pioneer in its market, unifying its identity at a global level.
 In a post-digital transformation stage, in which change is constant and movement is permanent, Inetum reaffirms itself as an IT services group that delivers the best to their clients.

-A new name and a new identity to embody the Group’s ambition to show what it has become: a global, integrated group with 27,000 talented people in 26 countries with considerably reinforced capacities to act locally and even closer to its clients.
+A new name and a new identity to represent the Group's transformation into a global group of 27,000 professionals in 26 countries, with considerably strengthened capacities to act locally and closer to its clients.

-In the past 3 years, the Group has more than doubled its size, pushing its revenues up from €1 billion to €2.3 billion thanks to a proactive strategy of mergers and acquisitions combined with strong organic growth.
-(55% of its revenue is generated outside of France.)
+- In the last three years, the Group has doubled in size, increasing its revenue from €1 billion to €2.3 billion due to a proactive strategy of mergers and acquisitions, combined with strong organic growth (55% of its revenue is generated outside of France).

-Its unique European FabLab network is in continuous expansion, and consists of more than 300 digital experts.
+- Its exclusive European FabLabs network is constantly expanding and consists of more than 300 digital experts.

 Today, the Inetum Group announces its new name and becomes Inetum, Positive Digital Flow.
 This new identity is the culmination of a continuous growth strategy led by its CEO Vincent Rouaix over the last 10 years, using organic growth and successive acquisition to expand and implement the Group's solutions portfolio internationally.
 Its most recent acquisition of IECISA in April this year enabled the Group to achieve a turnover of 2.3 billion euros (pro forma) and to expand to nearly 27,000 employees worldwide.
 The Group now operates in 26 countries including Europe, Latin America, the United States, Africa and Southeast Asia.
 The new name introduced today will be implemented in all the Group's subsidiaries.